-Mechanical engineering is a broad discipline, covering such diverse topics as aerodynamics, medical devices, energy systems, system control, robotics, new product development, materials development, structural integrity, manufacturing, automotive systems, and space vehicle systems.
-The mechanical engineering department offers a solid foundation in mechanical engineering fundamentals as well as the opportunity for students to concentrate their studies in several specific areas of engineering.
+Mechanical engineering is a broad discipline, covering topics that include aerodynamics, medical devices, energy systems, system control, robotics, new product development, materials development, structural integrity, manufacturing, automotive systems, and space vehicle systems.
+The mechanical engineering department offers a solid foundation in mechanical engineering fundamentals with options for students to concentrate their studies in several specific areas of engineering.

 The BS degree in mechanical engineering is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
 For Enrollment and Graduation Data, Program Educational Objectives, and Student Outcomes, please visit the college’s Accreditation page.